Raythonic/watiba/README.md

 3. The outer code creating the spawned command can synchronize with it by calling the _.join()_ method on the promise object.
 4. A resolver can also set the promise to resolved by calling ```promise.set_resolved()```.
-This is handy in cases where a resolver has spawned another command and doesn't want the outer promise resolved until the inner resolvers is done.
+This is handy in cases where a resolver has spawned another command and doesn't want the outer promise resolved until the inner resolvers are done.
 To resolve an outer, i.e. parent, resolver issue _promise.parent.set_resolved()_.
 Then the parent resolver can return _False_ at the end of its block so it leaves the resolved determination to the inner resolver block.
 This is demonstrated in the examples.